What is Bytemark Client?

 Backup pricing is based on storage cost, dependent on the size of your disc and the number of backups you choose to keep.

 We provide 25GiB of backup storage free for every Cloud Server, enough to keep one free backup of a 25GiB disc.
 Additional backup storage is charged at £2 per month for each 100GiB storage block.

-You can see full documentation on our backups service here: https://docs.bytemark.co.uk/article/cloud-server-backups/#what-can-i-do-with-backups
+You can also read the full documentation on our backups service.

 After we’ve migrated your services across, if you’d like us to look after your server then we can do that too!
 Just let us know and we can talk to you about your options.

-In order to ensure valid card details are entered, we will initiate a pre-authorisation check by taking payment with the card for £0.66.
+However, in order to ensure valid card details are entered, we will initiate a pre-authorisation check by taking payment with the card for £0.66.
 This is then immediately cancelled, so the money never actually leaves your account.

 The trial has a limit of £50/month spend which includes Cloud Servers, additional discs, IP addresses and backups.

 It does not include domain registrations, which must be purchased separately.